n8kolenberg/Klarna-Checkout-Test-Docsify/docs/order-id.md

 });
 ```

-> ```merchant_data``` in this case is an object containing the [mandatory merchant data](/merchant_data.md), checkout product details and a merchant object consisting of urls to which Klarna can redirect users after filling in the Checkout form.
-This is as described in the [Klarna Checkout API](https://developers.klarna.com/api/#checkout-api ':target=_blank') reference. <br>
+> ```merchant_data``` is an object containing the [mandatory merchant data](/merchant_data.md), checkout product details and a ```merchant_urls``` object consisting of urls to which Klarna can a.o. send the merchant a post notification of order completion and redirect users to the confirmation page after filling in the Checkout form.
+This is as defined in the [Klarna Checkout API](https://developers.klarna.com/api/#checkout-api ':target=_blank') reference. <br>

 ___

 ## Blocking issues
-##### However, I stumbled upon 2 issues when doing so <br>
+##### When performing the requests, I stumbled upon 2 issues: <br>

-!> **CORS** - Cross Origin Resource Sharing Blocked by browser as the resource is not on the same origin from which I made the request<br>
+!> **CORS** - Cross Origin Resource Sharing Blocked by the browser as the resource is not on the same origin from which I made the request<br>

-?> **Solution**: Implemented [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi ':target=_blank') allowing to request any site / resource with ajax from any source.
+?> **Solution**: Implemented [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi ':target=_blank') allowing to request any site / resource with AJAX from any source.
 It adds _'Allow-Control-Allow-Origin: *'_ header to the response.

-!>**401: Request Not Authorised** - It's stated in the Klarna API documentation that the username is not the same as the merchant ID, and that it consists of a Merchant ID combined with a random string.
+!>**401: Request Not Authorised** - It's stated in the [Klarna API reference](https://developers.klarna.com/api/#authentication ':target=_blank') that the username is not the same as the merchant ID, and that it consists of a Merchant ID combined with a random string.
 I therefore signed up for a test account and acquired test API Credentials.

 ?> _Test API Credentials:_<br>
 Username: PK03011_25c46e54003e <br>